jbassard/Getting-and-Cleaning-Data-Project/CodeBook.md

 * STANDING (activity value 5): subject was standing during the test
 * LAYING (activity value 6): subject was laying down during the test

-# The variables in the tidy data
+# The variables in the TidyDataSet file
  [1] "Subject"
  [2] "ActivityName"
  [3] "TimeBodyAccelerometer-mean()-X"